cloud-gov/product/StoryLifecycle.md

 ### Backlog

 * Prioritized and groomed stories/issues.
 * **Entrance**: Weekly prioritization meeting reviews and prioritizes stories to develop a list in rank order of the 10 highest priorities stories/issues.
-* **Exit**: The team pulls the next thing to work on from the top of the backlog and into the doing swimlane.
+* **Exit**: The team pulls the next thing to work on from the top of the backlog and into the doing swim lane.

 ### Doing

 * Stories/issues that are in progress/actively being worked on.
 * **Entrance**: Team members pull a story into the doing column from the backlog when they begin work on a given story/issue.
-* **Exit**: Stories/issues are moved to the closed swimlane once they are complete.
+* **Exit**: Stories/issues are moved to the closed swim lane once they are complete.

 Required for compliance:

-* The deployment must follow our [Configuration Management plan](https://docs.cloud.gov/ops/configuration-management/).
+* The deployment must follow our [Configuration Management plan](https://cloud.gov/docs/ops/configuration-management/).
 If not possible, contact the Program Management team to modify the story or discuss how to update the Configuration Management plan.
-* If the deployment includes 18F-developed code, ensure the repository is configured to run [Code Climate static analysis on each PR](https://docs.codeclimate.com/docs/github#pull-requests).
+* If the deployment includes cloud.gov-developed code, ensure the repository is configured to run [Code Climate static analysis on each PR](https://docs.codeclimate.com/docs/github#pull-requests).

   * Code Climate scan results are reviewed, and any false positives are flagged / scanning rules are updated to exclude irrelevant files (vendored code, tests, etc).
-* The work completed adheres to all of [cloud.gov's policies and procedures](https://github.com/18F/compliance-docs).
+* The work completed adheres to all of [cloud.gov's policies and procedures](https://github.com/cloud-gov/compliance-docs).
 * If the work changes an aspect of our system or operating environment that is (or should be) documented in our System Security Plan (SSP), [note necessary changes in our pending SSP change document](https://docs.google.com/a/gsa.gov/document/d/1CWi8efCQKi6TS5oxm76YpSvx3pyQMiW-F0i7lIsdBXk/edit?usp=drive_web) to note the change.

 ### Blocked